hawkes-bay-rc/NEMS_Autocoder_Continuous/README.md

 Open the miniconda command prompt and navigate to the directory containing the files.
 You'll need to activate the environment in order for the scripts to work.

 #### Activate the environment
-To activate the environment (make it so that scripts run use the environment and packages in it)
+To activate the environment (make it so that scripts run use the environment and packages in it).

 `conda activate ioos_nems`

+Note: The above assumes that the environment name is ioos_nems, this is set when the environment is created from the environment.yml file, see the Installation section.

 #### Start the notebook
 Once the environement is active start the jupyter notebook by entering